ashish-egov/kafkaBasics/README.md

 Kafka also provides the ability to store offsets externally, such as in a database, which provides more flexibility and control over  offset management.

 In summary, consumer groups allow for parallel processing of records and provide fault tolerance.
 Kafka keeps track of the position of a consumer within a partition using a  numerical offset, which allows consumers to resume reading from where they left off in case they are restarted.
 Kafka also supports  automatic rebalancing  of partitions across consumers in a group and provides several  APIs  for managing consumer offsets.

+# Brokers and Topics

+In  Kafka, a  **broker**  is a server that stores and manages Kafka topics.
+A broker receives records from producers and serves records to consumers.
+Each broker can manage one or more Kafka topics.

+A  **topic**  is a category or  feed name  to which records are published by producers.
+A topic is split into one or more partitions, which are stored across multiple brokers.
+Each partition is an ordered, immutable sequence of records.

+## Example

+Let's say we have a  Kafka cluster  consisting of three brokers.
+We create a topic called "orders" with three partitions.
+Each partition is stored on a different broker in the cluster.

+When a producer writes a record to the "orders" topic, it selects a partition for the record based on the record's key or a round-robin scheme.
+The record is then written to the partition on the broker that manages the partition.

+When a consumer reads records from the "orders" topic, it receives records from all partitions in the topic.
+Each partition is read independently by the consumer, and records are returned in the order they were written to the partition.

+## Topic Replication

+In Kafka,  topic replication  is a mechanism for providing  fault tolerance  and high availability.
+Each partition in a topic can be replicated across multiple brokers, which ensures that there are multiple copies of the data in case a broker fails.

+Each replica for a partition is stored on a different broker.
+One replica is designated as the leader, and the other replicas are followers.
+The  leader replica  is responsible for handling all read and write requests for the partition.
+The followers simply replicate the leader's state.

+If the leader replica fails, one of the follower replicas is elected as the new leader.
+This ensures that there is always a leader replica available to handle read and write requests for the partition.

+## Example

+Let's say we have a Kafka topic called "orders" with three partitions, and we have a Kafka cluster consisting of three brokers.
+We configure each partition to have a  replication factor  of 3, which means that each partition will be replicated across all three brokers.

+When a producer writes a record to the "orders" topic, the record is written to the leader replica for the partition.
+The leader replica then replicates the record to the follower replicas.

+If the leader replica fails, one of the follower replicas is elected as the new leader.
+The new leader replica then continues to handle read and write requests for the partition.

+## Replication Factor

+The replication factor for a topic determines how many replicas are created for each partition.
+A higher replication factor provides better fault tolerance and availability, but also increases the storage and network requirements for the Kafka cluster.

+The recommended replication factor for a Kafka cluster is at least 3, which ensures that there are multiple copies of the data in case one or more brokers fail.

+In summary, brokers are servers that store and manage Kafka topics.
+Topics are split into one or more partitions, which are stored across multiple brokers.
+Topic replication is a mechanism for providing fault tolerance and high availability by replicating partitions across multiple brokers.
+The replication factor for a topic determines how many replicas are created for each partition.